papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/index.md

 ### Native

 #### Requirements
 The Zombienet Native provider enables you to run nodes as local processes in your environments.
-You simply need to have the necessary binaries for your network (such as `polkadot` and `adder-collator`).
+You simply need to have the necessary binaries for your network (such as `polkadot` and `polkadot-parachain`).
 You can choose to set it up by configuring your network file or using the `--provider` flag in the CLI.

 !!! note
     The native provider exclusively utilizes the command config for nodes/collators, which supports both relative and absolute paths.
 You can employ the `default_command` config to specify the binary for spawning all nodes in the relay chain.